 The Funding Crowd

-Capital Enterprise (in partnership with the Funding Crowd) will be working with Eagle Labs to deliver Grant and Crowd funding programmes starting on the 12th of May.
+Capital Enterprise (in partnership with the Funding Crowd) will be working with Eagle Labs to deliver Grant and Crowd funding programmes.
 The programme will go live here soon: Sign-up